 A blended approach to retail offers the best of both worlds.
 It combines the range, availability, and convenience of online shopping with the tactile quality verification of the in-store experience.
-This is backed by research from global payment platform Adyen, which revealed that only 3% of Britons no longer shop in-store with the majority more likely to complete a purchase in-store than online.
+This is backed by research from global payment platform Adyen, which revealed that only 3% of Britons completely stopped to shop in-store, with the vast majority more likely to complete a purchase in-store than online.

 The initial success of online marketplaces relied to a great extent on their advantages over single-vendor ecommerce.
 Since marketplaces aggregate products and services from multiple vendors they are able to deliver more options, better availability, and more competitive pricing.
 Marketplace review systems also have a tendency to promote quality.

 As consumers have become used to having an abundance of options, they have started demanding better service levels as well.
 Surveys show that, in addition to availability, product range, and pricing, marketplace customers now also compare cost and speed of delivery options and return policies before making online purchases.
 This marketplace trend has been boosted by services like Amazon Prime which have created an expectation for free, same-day delivery.

 In-home delivery has been available for a while in limited locations, but is set to expand as technologies like AI, video and mobile apps boost its availability and trustworthiness.
 In the UK, Waitrose has already partnered with Yale to allow access to private homes for deliveries.